justincampbell/talks/make-up-your-own-hello-world.md

 ![left](http://i.imgur.com/NWq5WIq.gif)

 ^
-Share your excitement and passion with someone else
+I hope that everyone here will try to learn a new language soon, and when you do, share your excitement and passion with someone else

 ---